thezettascale/KAEM/README.md

 ### Note for windows users:

 This repo uses shell scripts solely for convenience and cleanliness, you can run everything without them too.
-If you want to use the shell scripts, then off the top of my head, do this:
+If you want to use the shell scripts without WSL, then off the top of my head, do this:

 Get [Git Bash](https://gitforwindows.org/), right click the project directory, and click "Git bash here":